loreandstory/rps-game/README.md

 $ ./play.sh
 ```

 Note that you can exit the game at any time by pressing `Ctrl-c`.
 Otherwise, you may enter `n` at the end of each round to exit, or enter `y` to play another round.
 You can also view the game history and statistics by entering `hist` or `stat`.
+Study them to figure out how each computer 'personality' plays!